agrc/palletjack/docs/README.md

 ## Data Considerations

 Under the hood, palletjack uses the `arcgis.features.FeatureLayer.append()` method to upload data.
-To eliminate the dependency on `arcpy` (and thus ArcGIS Pro/Enterprise), it converts and uploads the data as a geojson.
-This conversion process introduces several constraints and gotchas on the format of the data. palletjack tests for all the known gotchas and raises an error if the data needs extra work before uploading.
+To eliminate the dependency on `arcpy` (and thus ArcGIS Pro/Enterprise), it uses GeoPandas and pyogrio to save data to a geodatabase, uploads the geodatabase to AGOL, calls `.append()` using the geodatabase as the source, and then deletes the geodatabase item from AGOL. palletjack tests for all the known gotchas and raises an error if the data needs extra work before uploading.
 In addition, AGOL imposes its own set of constraints.

 ### Field Names